zsiki/GeoEasy/doc/step_by_step.rst

 ----------------------

-Regression calculation can be used to find best fitting geometrical shape to the calculated coordinates.
+Regression calculation can be used to find best fitting geometrical shape to the coordinates of points.
 Least square adjustment is used to find the parameters of the best fitting geometry.
 The *reg.geo* data set in the demodata folder will be used in this chapter.
 Load the data set to try regression algorithms.